jacobbunk/famly-fetch/README.md

 famly-fetch
 ```

-Enter your email and password when prompted.
+Enter your email and password when prompted, or provide an access token for authentication.
 Run `famly-fetch --help` to
 get full help page.

 Downloaded images will be stored in the `pictures` directory of the